stretchr/gorc/README.md

 Before installation, please ensure that your GOPATH is [set properly](http://golang.org/doc/code.html#tmp_2).

-To install Professor, use `go get`:
+To install gort, use `go get`:

-    go get github.com/stretchrcom/professor
+    go get github.com/stretchrcom/gort

-`go get` should install Professor to $GOPATH/bin.
+`go get` should install gort to $GOPATH/bin.

 It may attempt to install to $GOBIN instead, however.
-If this happens, you can either build `professor` manually and copy the `professor` file to $GOPATH/bin, or call `sudo go get` to install to $GOBIN.
+If this happens, you can either build `gort` manually and copy the `gort` file to $GOPATH/bin, or call `sudo go get` to install to $GOBIN.

 Complete!
-You are now ready to use Professor!
+You are now ready to use gort!

 Usage
 =====

-When using Professor, it is important that the code your are testing resides within a directory that is in your GOPATH.
+When using gort, it is important that the code your are testing resides within a directory that is in your GOPATH.

-Using Professor is easy.
+Using gort is easy.
 Just execute the command:

-	professor test
+	gort test

-Professor will recurse the directory structure and run `go test -i` & `go test` for each directory that contains tests.
+gort will recurse the directory structure and run `go test -i` & `go test` for each directory that contains tests.

 If there is a directory that contains tests you don't wish to run, simply exclude it:

-	professor exclude testify
+	gort exclude testify

 Now, when you run tests, the directory "testify" will not be recursed, and no tests inside it or its subdirectories will be run.

-Professor has some more commands that are not listed here.
-To see them all, simply run `professor` with no arguments
+gort has some more commands that are not listed here.
+To see them all, simply run `gort` with no arguments

 ------